yr5913/school-web-app/README.md

 10. Added all the home.html html, css and js code
 11. Added all thymeleaf templates required
 12. Implemented WebMvcConfigurer class for static views
+13. Added static view for the about page